ACDF neck surgery

 As you research the minimally invasive cervical fusion procedure at Laser Spine Institute, please reach out to our Care Team with any questions about your condition or the treatment options available to you.
 Our minimally invasive cervical fusion surgery is designed to help relieve your pain with a shorter recovery time* than traditional open back surgery.

 A better understanding of ACDF neck surgery requires a closer look at the title of the procedure.
 Anterior refers to the front of the neck; cervical indicates the procedure is conducted in the cervical spine segment (which is the upper spine that supports the head and neck); discectomy indicates the disc will be removed surgically; and fusion means that the affected vertebrae will be fused together.

 Therefore, an anterior cervical discectomy and fusion is a procedure in which the surgeon will access the cervical spine through the front of the neck, remove the damaged disc that is causing you pain, and fuse together the surrounding vertebrae to stabilize the spine.

-If a patient is experiencing significant neck pain that hasn’t responded to extensive, conservative treatment, ACDF neck surgery may be recommended.
-During this highly invasive traditional open spine procedure, a surgeon gains access to the spine through a large incision in the front of the neck.
-The deteriorated disc is then identified and either entirely or partially removed to decompress the neighboring nerves or spinal cord.
-The surgeon then installs a bone graft between the affected vertebrae to facilitate bone growth.
+During this highly invasive traditional open neck procedure, a large incision is made in the front of the neck to access the spine.
+The deteriorated disc is then identified and entirely removed to decompress the local nerves or spinal cord.
+The surgeon then installs a bone graft between the affected vertebrae to facilitate bone growth and stabilize the area.
 The graft can take three forms: